Fatima Jinnah: 1965 presidential election

 In 1964–65, Fatima accepted the nomination of the Combined Opposition Parties (COP) – a group of six opposition parties – to run against Ayub Khan in the 1965 Pakistani presidential election.
-The opposition parties lacked cohesion and unity of purpose.
+According to Reza M. Pirbhai, the opposition parties lacked cohesion and unity of purpose.
 Their leaders were discredited by past political roles, had strained personal relations even within their own parties, and none enjoyed nationwide popularity.
 It was for these reasons that they eventually selected Fatima as their presidential candidate.

-The COP announced a nine-point programme on 24 July 1964, which called for a democratic constitution based on adult franchise, the release of political prisoners, repeal of repressive laws, economic and administrative reforms to address disparities between East and West Pakistan, minority rights, a plebiscite-based resolution of the Kashmir dispute, a nonaligned foreign policy, amendment of family laws, and promotion of unity between the two wings of the country.
-Fatima distanced herself from the COP's Nine-Point program during her presidential campaign.
+The COP announced a nine-point programme on 24 July 1964, which called for a democratic constitution based on adult franchise, the release of political prisoners, repeal of repressive laws, economic and administrative reforms to address disparities between West and East Pakistan, minority rights, a plebiscite-based resolution of the Kashmir dispute, a nonaligned foreign policy, amendment of family laws, and promotion of unity between the two wings of the country.
+Fatima distanced herself from the COP's Nine-Point programme during her presidential campaign.
 While she supported adult franchise, she did not endorse the rest of the agenda.
 When questioned directly—such as during a meeting with tribal leaders in Peshawar on 10 December 1964—she responded that she was "no dictator" and believed that such issues, including the Muslim Family Laws Ordinance, should be decided democratically in accordance with the will of the people.